Skip to Content

-The day after Thanksgiving 2016 we drove out just my husband and me about 45 minutes away to pick up our first mini pig.
+The day after Thanksgiving 2016, we drove out just my husband and me about 45 minutes away to pick up our first mini pig.
 The emotions were excited and a little bit scared.
 There was no going back now.
-Did I really know what I was doing?
-I raised two pigs for market in my whole 32- years of living.
+Did I know what I was doing?
+I raised two pigs for the 4-H market as a kid and that was the extent of pigs in my life.

-I have always wanted a mini pig and now that we have a country house it seems the options are endless.
-My husband was scrolling through craigslist and saw mini pigs for $100.
+I have always wanted a potbelly pig and now that we have a country house it seems the options are endless.
+My husband was scrolling through Craigslist and saw miniature pigs for $100.

 So we pursued it.